-To get the best results when you use Qt Bridge for Figma to export designs from Figma to Qt Design Studio, follow these guidelines when working with Figma:
+To get the best results during export and import, follow these guidelines when working with Figma:

 - Use pages for different purposes, such as sketching for trying out ideas, components for creating UI components, assets for images that you use in the components, and screens for building the UI screens using components and assets.

-- Use descriptive and unique ids to avoid duplicate QML ids after exporting assets and importing them to Qt Design Studio.
+- Use descriptive and unique IDs to avoid duplicate IDs after exporting designs and importing them to Qt Design Studio.

 To export your design using Qt Bridge for Figma:

 - Specify settings for exporting each group and layer.